jamesleoreyes/jamesleoreyes/README.md

 I build useful, purposeful apps and learn whatever it takes to ship.

-Currently working on polished projects across web, mobile, and backend.
+Currently working on polishing projects across web, mobile, and backend.

 ---